Small Business Development Centers

 Award Procedures

 Applicants are given approximately four weeks to prepare and submit the application with the designated attachments.
-The application and attachments should reflect the 12 month period for calendar year (CY)21.
-The application process consists of a three phase approach to fully evaluate applicant’s proposals: Phase 1: INITIAL REVIEW: The Illinois SBDC staff will perform an initial cursory review to ensure proposals are in compliance with basic form and content requirements.
-At this time the applications are logged in with applicant’s name, submission date, center program, and funds requested.
+The application and attachments should reflect the 12-month period for calendar year (CY)26.
+The application process consists of a three-phase approach to fully evaluate applicants’ proposals: Phase 1: INITIAL REVIEW: The Illinois SBDC staff will perform an initial cursory review to ensure proposals comply with basic form and content requirements.
+At this time, the applications are logged in with the applicant’s name, submission date, center program, and funds requested.
 Phase 2: IN-DEPTH APPLICATION REVIEW: All applications undergo an in-depth review by a minimum of three department staff persons.
 Reviewers utilize the Application Review Instrument to evaluate the strength and completeness of the application to address the following: 1.)
-Need – identification of stakeholders, facts and evidence that demonstrate the proposal supports the grant program purpose; 2.)
+Need – identification of stakeholders, facts, and evidence that demonstrate the proposal supports the grant program purpose; 2.)
 Capacity – the ability of an entity to execute the grant project according to project requirements; and 3.)
-Quality – the totality of features and characteristics of a service, project or product that indicates its ability to satisfy the requirements of the grant program.
-At least one of the reviewers must be a Illinois SBDC Network staff person.
+Quality – the totality of features and characteristics of a service, project, or product that indicates its ability to satisfy the requirements of the grant program.
+At least one of the reviewers must be an Illinois SBDC Network staff person.
 Reviewers may also be selected from other Bureaus/Divisions of the Illinois Department of Commerce.
-Following in-depth review and scoring by at least three staff persons, the application scores are compiled.
+Following an in-depth review and scoring by at least three staff members, the application scores are compiled.
 Phase 3: STAFF RECOMMENDATIONS/FINAL REVIEW: Following the completion of the Phase 2 Review, the Illinois SBDC staff develops funding recommendations, taking into account the available state and federal appropriation levels for the SBDC program.
-These recommendations are submitted for review, approval and processing through the Illinois Department of Commerce and U.S. Small Business Administration for funding approval.
+These recommendations are submitted for review, approval, and processing through the Illinois Department of Commerce and the U.S. Small Business Administration for funding approval.
 Anticipated Announcement and State Award Dates Applicants will be notified upon completion and approval of the funding plan, contingent on the availability of funds.
-The Department reserves the right to issue a reduced award, or not to issue any award.
-Applicants may utilize the appeal process as stated in the Merit Based Review policy available in the Resource Library at www.grants.illinois.gov.
+The Department reserves the right to issue a reduced award or not to issue any award.
+Applicants may utilize the appeal process as stated in the Merit-Based Review policy available in the Resource Library at www.grants.illinois.gov.

 Deadlines